fmbellomy/ScreenshotSettings/README.md

 You can automatically organize your screenshots into folders according to what world/server they were taken on, or what shaderpack was in use at the time of the screenshot.

-My favorite naming scheme is `<world>/<datetime>` because it gives me all the organizational structure I really need, as well as being effective at preventing naming collisions.
+The naming scheme I personally use is `<world>/<datetime>` because it makes it easier to go through my screenshots based on where I took them, and still prevents name collisions.

 This results in a directory structure like the following